GluuFederation/docs-gluu-server-prod/docs/source/operation/ce_to_cn_migration.md

         ]
         ```

-1. Logout from the server where CE is installed.
+1. Log out from the server where CE is installed.

 1. Download manifests files: